Higher Education Website Development

 I have the pleasure of working with talented designers who worked with me to create the specifications and mockups to from which I can write each component.
 From Drupal paragraphs (similar to WordPress Advanced Custom Fields) to svelte components, I wrote each component using whichever tool was most appropriate and reusable to the team and system.
 Below are a couple examples of some components I've implemented.

 Each of the dozens of components I helped write are accessible, reusable, and created using modern web standards and best practices.
 Many of these components allow content contributors to easily add them to a page using the CMS.

 Migrating To Drupal

-We also used this migration project as an opportunity to redesign the Ohio University web platform to create a consistent, modern looking website across the different departments.
-We're working with UCM (University Communications and Marketing) team to create a standardized, brand consistent, web platform.
+The team used this migration project as an opportunity to redesign the Ohio University web platform to create a consistent, modern looking website across the different departments.
+In collaboration with the UCM (University Communications and Marketing) team to create a standardized, brand consistent, web platform.

 It is imperative to ensure websites are accessible to as many users as possible for a variety of reasons, but primarily because usability and accessibility go hand in hand.
 This is no different for ohio.edu, but there is also higher scrutiny placed on our product since it is in the public sector, so everything I write is accessible under WCAG's AA standard.